Urine Vat (or Sig Vat) for Indigo and Woad

 Making a urine vat will give you the satisfaction of reproducing a low cost method used for thousands of years.
 The urine vat works at a lower pH as well as at a lower temperature than other indigo vats.
 You can use this vat for cotton and linen, and it is ideal for dyeing wool as the fibres are unlikely to felt.
 Wool and silk can be kept in the vat for a few hours or overnight, allowing better penetration of the dye.
 Another advantage of the urine vat is that it is easier to build darker shades of blue.

-This vat needs a bit of warmth to get going, but once working, the vat needs little attention.
+This vat needs a bit of warmth to get going, but once working, the vat only needs little attention.
 If the temperature is right, with time, bacteria break down the urea and other components of the urine into ammonia.
 It is the ammonia that gives the pungent smell to stale urine.
 The bacteria remove the oxygen, whilst ammonia makes the vat alkaline, the two requirements of an indigo vat.
 The urine vat has a strong smell and is best made outside during the summer.
 If you keep the vat in a bucket with a good lid, the smell will only be noticeable when you need to open the lid, which will be a very short time.
 [Be diplomatic when dealing with a urine vat and avoiding annoying other members of the household or your neighbours…]

 Using the Urine vat for Woad or Indigo Dyeing